ShevinuM/Sheldon/README.md

 ## What's Next
 ### Hosting
--   Sheldon will be available for public use since I have plans host it on Amazon EC2.
+-   Sheldon will be available for public use since I have plans host it.
+### Caching
+- Utilize caching to generate faster responses.
 ### Built-in Resume Generator
 -   Sheldon will get a resume generator which builds a latex / pdf resume from user's prompts.
 -   Will utilize OpenAI's API to generate / edit project descriptions to make it more appealing.
-### Refinement to UI
--   UI will recieve minor refinements.
-### Changes to Project Structure
--   The project structure right is not the most organized since I had to move files to fix bugs but it will be reorganized.